Bone Marrow Transplant

 Types of bone marrow transplants Most people who need to undergo a blood or marrow transplant have cancer, such as leukemia, lymphoma or multiple myeloma.
 There are different types of transplants.
 The type and severity of your disease determine what type of transplant you will need.
 An allogeneic transplant involves receiving donor bone marrow, umbilical cord stem cells, or peripheral stem cells.
 This donor is genetically matched and can be related or unrelated to you.
 An autologous transplant involves receiving your own peripheral blood stem cells.
 A syngeneic transplant involves receiving your identical twin's bone marrow or peripheral stem cells.

-Why do I need to have bone marrow pre-transplant evaluation tests?
+Why do I need to have bone marrow pre-transplant evaluation

 Blood tests

-Your health care provider or a technician will take a sample of blood from your arm or central venous catheter (if one is in place).
-The blood is sent to a lab where the following tests are performed:
+of blood from your arm or central venous catheter (if one is in place).
+The

 - Tissue typing (needed for allogeneic patients only)